MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshoot-field-service-solution-health.md

 ### What it checks

-Verifies that there are no deleted processes.
+This rule checks for any deleted processes.

 ### Why it fails

-Fails if any of the out of the box processes for Field Service are deleted.
+This rule fails if any of the out-of-the-box processes for Field Service are deleted.

 ### How to fix